-- 1. Principal or designee initiates fire alarm. - 2.
-Teachers instruct students to evacuate building, using designated routes and assemble in their assigned assembly/shelter area. - 3.
-Once assembled, teachers and students stay in place until further instructions are given.
+- 1. The principal or designee initiates the fire alarm. - 2.
+Teachers instruct students to evacuate buildings, using designated routes, and assemble in their assigned assembly/shelter area. - 3.
+Once assembled, teachers and students stay in place until further instructions are given. - 4.
+Teachers should use the Catapult EMS system to account for students under their direct supervision.

-CODE (9) OFF-SITE EVACUATION
+OFF-SITE EVACUATION

-Action taken after decision is made that it is unsafe to remain on campus.
+Action taken after the decision is made that it is unsafe to remain on campus.
 Evacuation to an off-site assembly area is required.

-"YOUR ATTENTION PLEASE...CODE 9 OFF- SITE EVACUATION-OFF-SITE EVACUATION.
+"YOUR ATTENTION PLEASEOFF-SITE EVACUATION-OFF-SITE EVACUATION TO

-- 1. Principal or designee determines safest method for evacuating campus.
-This may include use of school buses or simply walking to designated off-site location. - 3.
-Teachers secure student roster when leaving building and take attendance once class is assembled in pre-designated safe location. - 4.
+- 1. Principal or designee determines the safest method for evacuating campus.
+This may include the use of school buses or simply walking to designated off-site locations. - 3.
+Teachers secure the student roster when leaving the building and take attendance once class is assembled in a pre-designated safe location.
+Teachers should use the Catapult EMS system to account for students under their direct supervision. - 4.
 Once assembled off-site, teachers and students stay in place until further instructions are given. - 5.
 In the event clearance is received from appropriate agencies, Principals may authorize students and staff to return to classrooms.